Hibby/packetradio-guide/docs/config/bpq.md

 all, and I think many others are in the same boat.
 It's done through the browser instead of on the command line, which makes it slightly more approachable.

-Navigate to `http://localhost:8008`, assuming your HTTPPORT is set to 8008.
+Navigate to [http://localhost:8008](http://localhost:8008), assuming your HTTPPORT is set to 8008 and you're on the same machine.
 This will present you with the below view:

 ![BPQ Node Main page](../static/img/node-main.png)